YongchengYAO/CartiMorph/README.md

 - We thank the Osteoarthritis Initiative (OAI) for sharing MR images and non-image clinical data –  [Osteoarthritis Initiative (OAI) dataset](https://nda.nih.gov/oai/)
 - We thank the Computational Diagnosis and Therapy Planning Group of Zuse Institute Berlin (ZIB) for sharing the manual segmentation masks –  [OAI-ZIB dataset](https://pubdata.zib.de)

-- Our work is partially based on [nnUNet](https://github.com/MIC-DKFZ/nnUNet)
+- Our work is partially based on the [nnUNet](https://github.com/MIC-DKFZ/nnUNet)
-- Our work is partially based on [VoxelMorph](https://github.com/voxelmorph/voxelmorph)
+- Our work is partially based on the [VoxelMorph](https://github.com/voxelmorph/voxelmorph)
+- Our work is partially based on the [Mesh Processing Toolbox](https://github.com/NicolasDouillet/mesh_processing_toolbox)